Moonsong-Labs/moonwall/docs/guide/write/quick-start.md

 ## Moonwall Utils

 Moonwall utils is a utils package with helpful constants and various functions for Moonwall.
-In our test file we want to refer to some pre-funded development accounts like ALITH and BALTATHAR which can be easily import from ```@moonwall/util```
+In the test file you can refer to some pre-funded development accounts like ALITH and BALTATHAR which can be easily imported from ```@moonwall/util```

 We use describeSuite to define our test suite, similar to how you would use Mocha in Javascript.